open-io/oio-sds/BUILD.md

 The account service will require an up and running backend:
 * redis

+Generating the documentation will require:
+* epydoc: available in your python virtualenv

 ## Configuration

 The Makefile's generation is performed by [cmake](http://cmake.org).
 The master